This Sunday in Worship from Pastor Darren:

 Send us your prayer requests through this email address:

-According to YouTube the live streaming of our worship service on Sunday, July 26 has 341 views to date.
+According to YouTube the uploaded video of our worship service on Sunday, Oct.
+11 has 143 views to date.

 Praying for Our Parish